english-reading-practice-for-beginners

 • In the forest and in the grandmother’s house

-What a workout for your reading skills!
-With these English reading practice tools for beginners, you’re on the fast-track to complete comprehension.
+What a workout (exercise) for your reading skills!
+With these English reading practice tools for beginners, you are on track to complete comprehension.

 Enter your e-mail address to get your free PDF!